Skip to content

 gaji uses a cache file (.gaji-cache.json) to avoid re-fetching action definitions.
 This file is automatically managed and should be gitignored.

-To clear the cache:
+To clear the cache, use the clean command.

 bash